Nuitka/Nuitka-website/posts/nuitka-release-0514.rst

 - Using a self compiled Python running from the source tree is now supported.

-- Added support for ``AnaConda`` Python distribution.
+- Added support for Anaconda Python distribution.
 As it doesn't install the Python DLL, we copy it along for acceleration mode.

 - Added support for Visual Studio 2015. `Issue#222
   <http://bugs.nuitka.net/issue222>`__.
 Fixed in 0.5.13.3 already.